 So definitely, the Doxy 3R’s cordless-ness is tremendous.
 A big selling point.

 The Doxy Number 3’s smaller head is the other big factor here: much more compact than the Doxy Original or Doxy Die Cast head.
 So that, with care, you could use it in as a clit vibe during missionary, to name only one position.
 It’s possible.
 Doxy 3R is still heavy, and the neck does not bend, so I consider from-behind positions like doggy a better course of action with this wand.
 Easier direct contact.
 No Doxy is like a bullet vibrator, able to slip in between bodies and target the clit.

 The BMS PalmPower Recharge is still my favorite vibrator to recommend to people who do want a small, strong wand to use during penis-in-vagina sex.
 It’s more compact, extremely powerful for its size (and the fact that it’s cordless), and the flexible neck will bend for easier positioning.

-The Doxy 3R’s metal body also makes it heavier, and I don’t really understand why I would want that in a vibrator.
+The Doxy 3R’s metal body also makes it heavier than a silicone or plastic wand vibrator, and I don’t really understand why I would want that in a vibrator.
 This is not a Pure Wand, whose weight does something, like creates a cult following over its squirting & prostate milking capabilities.
 Also, my second main reason why I don’t see myself using the Doxy 3R now that I’m done with this review: the metal handle transfers vibration strongly.
 It makes my fingers feel buzzed much more than with a silicone-coated vibrator.
 You may be able to ignore the itchy-finger feel, but to quote my review opener: it’s not my jam.